 How to get more fiber

 The greens

-The greens are personally what really help keep my gut under control; spinach for breakfast, salad for lunch and often broccoli or kale for supper.
+The greens are personally what really help keep my gut under control.
+My tum loves it if I enjoy spinach for breakfast and a salad for lunch; and often broccoli or kale for supper.
 I also love to put them in a condiment to add to our meals.

 Fruit

-Fruit makes up an important part of the fibre; the pectin in particular is very soothing for the gut.
+Fruit makes up an important part of the fiber; the pectin in particular is very soothing for the gut.
 It makes up 10 grams if you include the avocado.

 In those who have a normal fasting blood glucose incidentally, each 100 grams of fruit daily lowers the risk of developing diabetes by 15%; roughly the weight of an apple[1].

-Alas that is not true though for those who are insulin-resistant; even the good carbs like an apple and new potatoes have to be limited.
+Alas that is not true though for those who are insulin-resistant; even the good carbs like apples and new potatoes have to be limited.
 In nutritional jargon, keep the glycaemic load to under 50 grams; and less for those who are frankly diabetic.

+How to get more fiber